-Monitoring of Ammonia Levels by Producer M35 For all indoor houses/ fixed shelters, records must be available showing: Results of tests of ammonia levels, measured monthly by or on behalf of the producer at the height of the hens at multiple locations in the house, which are ideally less than 10 parts per million (ppm) but must not exceed 25 parts per million.
+M34 Monitoring of Ammonia Levels by Producer Records must be available showing: Results of tests of ammonia levels, measured monthly by or on behalf of the producer at the height of the hens at multiple locations in the house, which are ideally less than 10 parts per million (ppm) but must not exceed 25 parts per million.
 If a monthly ammonia test result was in excess of 25 ppm, records must show that a program of ammonia mitigation was implemented.
 Along with a description of the steps taken to reduce ammonia levels, the records must show that ammonia testing was performed daily until ammonia levels dropped below 25 ppm.
 Note: Provisions must be made to help ensure that aerial contaminants do not reach a level at which they are noticeably unpleasant to a human observer.
 Ammonia levels are to be maintained at less than 10 ppm wherever possible.
 Auditor note: Air quality and ammonia levels must be evaluated on-site on the day of the audit.
 See E13-E16.
-O Yes O No O N/A /25 M36 Litter Maintenance Plan Litter is required in all permanent housing.
-The SOPs and training manuals must have a section detailing proper maintenance of litter.
-Litter must: Allow birds to dust bathe and forage freely; Be managed and maintained in a dry, friable condition; Be good quality and of a suitable material and particle size; Be provided at a depth appropriate for the dilution of feces (recommended to be at least 2 inches in depth of dry litter to allow birds to get to the bottom and move the litter around); and Be topped as necessary (fresh litter must not be placed on top of caked litter.)
+O Yes O No O N/A /25 M35 Litter Maintenance Plan The SOPs and training manuals must have a section detailing proper maintenance of litter.
+Litter must: Allow birds to dust bathe and forage freely; Be managed and maintained in a dry, friable condition; Be good quality and of a suitable material and particle size; Be provided at a depth appropriate for the dilution of feces (recommended to be at least 2 inches in depth of dry litter to allow birds to get to the bottom and move the litter around); and Be topped (fresh litter must not be placed on top of caked litter.)
 Also: Litter must not be wet, infested with insect pests, or otherwise harmfully contaminated; Litter that is wet or otherwise contaminated must not be introduced into the house; and Wet litter resulting from accidental flooding must be replaced as soon as practical.
-Auditor note: Litter must be evaluated on-site on the day of the audit.
-See E21-E22.
 O Yes O No O N/A /3